ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 ]
 ```

-These configuration values are the as the RGB camera.
-Note that the output format
+These configuration values are the same as the RGB camera.
+Note that the output
-of the image is an array the size of the `stream_dimensions` containing 32-bit
+format of the image is an array the same size as `stream_dimensions` containing
-floating point numbers representing depth in centimeters.
+32-bit floating point numbers representing depth in centimeters.

 ## Raw Output

 - **time_stamp:** 32-bit integer timestamp representing milliseconds since Sunday.
 - **game_time:** 32-bit floating point number representing the current game time of simulator.
-- **Annotation:** JSON string with information of the classified objects from the scene, the 2D bounding box, the 3D oriented bounding box, the tag name, etc.
+- **annotation:** JSON string with information of the classified objects from the scene, the 2D bounding box, the 3D oriented bounding box, the tag name, etc.
 - **image:** An array that is the shape of `stream_dimensions` with a depth 1 for grayscale images and 4 for RGB images.
 See the "Depth Camera" description for information about the output format for this sensor.

 ### Annotation